 Fish cellar volunteers welcome visitors to the unspoilt village of Durgan - whether they’re spending the day on the beach, visiting Glendurgan or marching along the coastal footpath.
 They engage people with the people and wildlife stories of Durgan and the Helford River and give options of things to do in the area.
 They’re also vital in raising money to look after the 190 year old maze in the garden at Glendurgan.

 - Welcoming visitors to Durgan in a warm, friendly and individual way.

 - Developing a good knowledge of the local area, wildlife, history and the work of the National Trust to share with everyone.

-- Looking after the fish cellar building and its contents (this included keeping the woodburner going during cooler months)
+- Looking after the fish cellar building and its contents (this includes keeping the woodburner going during cooler months)

 - Selling ice creams, guidebooks, raffle tickets, second hand books and launching fees (so cash handling)

 - Looking after the tea & coffee area (operates on a self-service, donation basis)